AvolitesLtd/TitanManual/docs/networking/controlling-fixtures-over-a-network.md

 	See [Art-Net settings](../system-settings/dmx-output-mapping.md#art-net-properties)
 	for an explanation of the settings.

-\"Unpolled\" and \"unknown\" devices may appear as Art-Net nodes.
+"Unpolled" and "unknown" devices may appear as Art-Net nodes.

--   An unpolled device is a \'rolling extra\' which allows more than 4 connections to be made to a particular Art-Net device.
+-   An unpolled device is a 'rolling extra' which allows more than 4 connections to be made to a particular Art-Net device.
 The Art-Net specification only allows each device to advertise a max of 4 universes so if you need to add more the console has to invent the